bernaspereirix/bernaspereirix/README.md

 I also want to learn a more low level language, hence why I've started learning Rust during my free time as well.

-Right now I'm building a fullstack Compose Multiplatform project and I hope to make the repo public soon so anyone interested can take a look.

 ### Fun facts about me:
 - I build custom gaming PCs on the side for friends and clients
 - I like to watch anime, read manga, play videogames and also some sports such as football and padel